ghc-proposals/ghc-proposals/proposals/0141-infix-as.rst

 -------------------

 The only cost I can see as of right now is the work to implement this.
-Admittedly I do not know how.
+Admittedly I do not know how, but I would be willing to do the work if given guidance.

 Alternatives
 ------------